 Q: Do you remember when/why you started?

 Summarized A: We were using a lot of tools — Sheets, Doc, Jira, Wrike.
-“All of these things are supposed to Use our Make affiliate link! you more productive but we’re really just wasting time.”
+“All of these things are supposed to make you more productive but we’re really just wasting time.”

 Q: What is the most unique use case for ClickUp?